190032016-srinivas/FSWD_IS/online-library-system/README.md

 - Github link https://github.com/190032016-srinivas/FSWD_IS/tree/main/online-library-system
 - IF YOU ALREADY HAVE NODE MODULES PLEASE DELETE IT AND INSTALL AGAIN
+- make sure you are in the correct directory before proceeding
 - DONT FORGET TO RUN \*\* NPM INSTALL
 - TO RUN THE APP DO \*\* NPM RUN DEV
 - When conducting your search, please be mindful of the categories filter.
 Setting it to 'All' will allow you to view all possible results.